Vayishlach: Genesis chapter 33

 The Rabbis of the Gemara discussed Jacob's extreme flattery in Genesis 33:10, where Jacob compares seeing Esau's face to seeing God's face.
-Rabbi Judah of the Land of Israel (and some say Rabbi Simon ben Pazi) taught that one may flatter wicked people, as Isaiah 32:5 says that in the World To Come, "The vile person shall no longer be called generous, nor shall the churl be said to be noble," and this implies that in this world, one is may flatter them.
+Rabbi Judah of the Land of Israel (and some say Rabbi Simon ben Pazi) taught that one may flatter wicked people, as Isaiah 32:5 says that in the World To Come, "The vile person shall no longer be called generous, nor shall the churl be said to be noble," and this implies that in this world, one may flatter them.
 Rabbi Shimon ben Lakish (Resh Lakish) taught that this can be proven from Jacob's flattery of Esau in Genesis 33:10.
 The Gemara noted that Rabbi Shimon ben Lakish thus disagreed with Rabbi Levi, who compared the interaction between Jacob and Esau to a host who invited a guest to a meal, and the guest realized that the host wanted to kill the guest.
 The guest told the host that the dish that the host served tasted like a dish that the guest had tasted in the king's house, so that the host might think that the king must know the guest and be afraid to kill the guest.
 Thus, when Jacob told Esau that his face was like a divine face, Jacob intended to let Esau know that he had seen angels, to make Esau afraid to harm him.
 But Rabbi Elazar said that anyone who flatters brings wrath to the world, as Job 36:13 says, "But those with flattery in their hearts bring about wrath," and the prayer of the flatterer is not heard, as Job 36:13 also says, "They do not cry for help when He binds them."